 With respect to insurance coverage disputes, Bonnie has represented insurers in sophisticated coverage matters and bad faith litigation and counseling across many coverages, including professional liability, directors and officers liability, errors and omissions, general liability, and theft and crime coverage.

 Bonnie contributes her skills within the firm as well, holding several important leadership positions.
-She chairs the Marketing and Business Development Committee and is a former chair of the Associate Development Committee.
+She is a member of the Diversity, Equity & Inclusion and Strategic Planning Committee, and formerly chaired the Marketing and Business Development Committee and the Associate Development Committee.
 She also serves as a mentor to numerous associates and paralegals.
 Before becoming a shareholder, she was chosen by her peers to serve as the Associate Observer to the Board of Directors and she currently serves as the firm’s liaison between our paralegal staff and the Board.

 Bonnie graduated magna cum laude from Villanova University School of Law in 2005.
 While at Villanova, she was a member of the Moot Court Board and served on the Executive Board Committee.
 She received her M.A. in Political Science from Lehigh University.
 Bonnie also graduated from Lehigh University with a B.A. and high honors in Political Science.